-Section 2.3 Here is the plan service area for Western Health Advantage MyCare Plus
+Section 2.2 Here is the plan service area for Western Health Advantage MyCare 10/0 (HMO)

-Although Medicare is a Federal program, Western Health Advantage MyCare Plus is available only to individuals who live in our plan service area.
+Western Health Advantage MyCare 10/0 (HMO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in California: Marin, Napa, Sacramento, Solano, Sonoma and Yolo.
+Our service area includes these counties in California: Humboldt, Sacramento, Solano, Yolo, Sonoma, Napa, Marin and portions of El Dorado and Placer counties in Northern California.

-If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.